moj-analytical-services/writing_functions_in_r/README.md

 and pasting the same code multiple times with minor alterations.
-While writing a function has a small up front cost, you’ll reap the benefits when you need to make changes to your code, and your QA’er will also thank you, as they’ll only need to check your function works once\!
+While writing a function has a small up front cost, you’ll reap the benefits when you need to make changes to your code, and your QA’er will also thank you, as they’ll only need to check your function works once!

 ### Abstraction